Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Why We Chose It

-Rounding out our top 5 list we come to the only non-American made ammo selection in the Prvi Partizan 123 grain jacketed soft point.
+Rounding out our top 5 list, we come to the only non-American ammo: Prvi Partizan 123 grain jacketed soft point.

-Like the Federal Fusion, the Prvi Partizan (PPU) utilizes the older soft point bullet design to maximize bullet expansion and terminal ballistics.
-This is great for medium game hunting, but it also suffers from the same lack of long-range potential.
+Prvi Partizan (PPU) utilizes the older soft point bullet design to maximize expansion and terminal ballistics.
+This is great for medium game hunting, but doesn't maximize the round's long-range potential.

-Coming in at the lowest cost per round on our list, the Prvi Partizan 123 gr JSP is a great option when you want to buy bulk 7.62x39 ammo for both deer hunting and for saving a few boxes for self-defense purposes.
+Coming in at the lowest cost per round on our list, PPU 123 grain JSP ammo is a great option when you want to buy bulk 7.62x39: enough for deer hunting, and some extra left over for self-defense.

 Parting Shots

-The 7.62x39 is an intermediate cartridge that is more than capable of putting meat on the table just as well as a 300 Blackout, 30-30, or 308 Winchester.
-Combined with any of our top 5 selections, your AK or (converted) AR-15 carbine will provide you a semi-auto hunting rifle that will be more than capable of filling your deer tags every season and keep your freezer stocked with more venison than you can eat.
+The 7.62x39 is an intermediate cartridge that is just as capable of putting meat on the table as the 300 Blackout, 30-30, or 308 Winchester.
+Combined with any of our top 5 selections, your AK or (converted) AR-15 will become a semi-auto hunting rifle that can fill deer tags and freezers with venison.

-To check out all of the 7.62x39 ammo we have in stock, check out our full 7.62x39 ammo page or keep scrolling if you’d like to read our buyers guide to 7.62x39 ammo.
+To check out all the 7.62x39 ammo we have in stock, visit our 7.62x39 ammo page.
+Otherwise, keep scrolling if you’d like to read our buyers guide to 7.62x39 ammo.

 Buyer’s Guide: What to Look for in 7.62x39 Self Defense Ammo